Mahishashemirani/Deep-Learning/README.md

 This repository serves as a comprehensive resource for various deep learning topics, each linked to corresponding notebooks or scripts.
 The topics include:

 ### Classification Tasks 🎯
-- [**Twin Network**](./Siamese%20Neural%20Network): A network architecture designed for complex, supervised learning tasks, often used for similarity learning.
+- [**Twin Networks**](./Siamese%20Neural%20Network): A network architecture designed for complex, supervised learning tasks, often used for similarity learning.

 ### Generative Models 🎨
 - **Autoencoders**: A foundational unsupervised learning model for dimensionality reduction and feature extraction.
-- **GANs**: Generative Adversarial Networks, a more complex unsupervised learning model for generating realistic data samples.
+- [**GANs**](./GAN): Generative Adversarial Networks, a more complex unsupervised learning model for generating realistic data samples.
-- **VAEs**: Variational Autoencoders, an unsupervised learning approach that combines generative modeling with probabilistic inference.
+- [**VAEs**](./VAE): Variational Autoencoders, an unsupervised learning approach that combines generative modeling with probabilistic inference.

 ### Time Series Forecasting 📈
 - **Stock Prediction with LSTM**: Long Short-Term Memory networks designed for sequential data, applied here to predict stock prices over time.